ramiskaramatov/PM-Test/README.md

 ## ⚠️ Important Notes

 - **Tight Deadline**: This refactoring was completed under a tight deadline (Wed morning → Fri 23:59)
-- **Visual Fidelity**: All visual styling, colors, spacing, and layouts are preserved exactly as they were
+- **Visual Fidelity**: All visual styling, colours, spacing, and layouts are preserved exactly as they were
-- **No Breaking Changes**: The refactor maintains 100% visual compatibility while improving code organization
+- **No Breaking Changes**: The refactor maintains 100% visual compatibility while improving code organisation

 ## 📦 Dependencies